iamSShan/connect-us/README.md

   -- Draw together
   -- Share to each other

+- Install mongodb like:
+$ sudo apt-get update
+$ sudo apt-get install mongodb

+Then to check if everything works:

+$ sudo service mongodb status

 - Send request for connection:
 - if accepted then only allowed to performs TASKS